Please click here for more information on our COVID Updates.

 What is a retainer?

-- Removable retainer – this is a bit like a small sports mouthguard, or an Invisalign aligner.
-It fits over your teeth to keep them snug and in position.
-To begin with, it’s recommended you wear the retainer night and day, but after approximately three months, you’ll only need to wear it at night.
+- Removable retainer – this is clear plastic retainer similar to a small sports mouth guard or an Invisalign aligner.
+At first, it’s recommended you wear the retainer night and day, but after approximately three months, you’ll only need to wear it at night.

-- Fixed retainer – this consists of a small wire permanently attached to the back surface of your teeth to hold your teeth in position.
+- Fixed retainer – this consists of a small wire permanently attached to the back surface of your teeth.
 You can still eat and drink with it in, and brush and floss your teeth.
-No-one will be able to see it and eventually you won’t even know it’s there.
+No one will be able to see it, and eventually you won’t even know it’s there.

 Top tips for looking after your retainer